An introverted poetry student experiments with her image. Watch on NoBudge. Watch on NoBudge². Watch on Youtube. Watch on Vimeo.

 DRESS CODE is a poetic investigation of labels and how they affect us.
 It explores society's shame around femininity.
 The screenplay was inspired by the unnecessary pressure to present as either feminine or masculine.
 To choose.
 DRESS CODE explores what's in-between.
 As a queer storyteller, I'm fascinated by the spectrum of ways one can identify in the world.

 DRESS CODE was shot in Austin, Texas with a 66% female crew.
 Queer collaborators were vital to the project both on-camera and behind-the-scenes.
-The score was written & performed by glam-pop Austin native Benjamin Violet (frontman of PELVIS WRESTLEY).
+The score was written & performed by synth-glam-pop Austin native Benjamin Violet (frontman of PELVIS WRESTLEY).

-Guided by the works of Joey Soloway (TRANSPARENT), Dee Rees (PARIAH), and Desiree Akhavan (APPROPRIATE BEHAVIOR), the project started as a love letter to radical queer women who ferociously challenge norms of identity in their work.
+Guided by the works of Joey Soloway (TRANSPARENT), Dee Rees (PARIAH), and Desiree Akhavan (APPROPRIATE BEHAVIOR), the project started as a love letter to radical queer storytellers who ferociously challenge norms of identity in their work.
 My dream is for the film to make presentation feel more comfortable for everyone, especially those who have historically been otherized.